KienVietTrungNguyen/KienVietTrungNguyen/README.md

 ## 👨‍💻 About Me

-Aspiring Data Analyst with a finance background and 1+ years of experience in Accounting.
-Skilled in SQL (BigQuery), Python, Power BI, and Excel, with hands-on experience in ETL, data analysis, and data quality validation.
-Passionate about turning data into actionable insights to support business decision-making.
+Aspiring **Data Analyst** with a finance background and 1+ years of experience in Accounting.
+Skilled in **SQL (BigQuery), Python, Power BI, and Excel**, with hands-on experience in ETL, data analysis, and data quality validation.
+Passionate about turning data into **actionable insights** to support business **decision-making**.

 ---